S25Digital/peekaboo-events/README.md

 # Peekaboo Events

-Peekaboo Events is a lightweight, non-blocking analytics hook for React that leverages `sendBeacon` to send event data to your backend.
-It's designed to track component lifecycle events and custom analytics without affecting the user experience.
+Peekaboo Events is a lightweight, non-blocking analytics library for React.
+It batches events and flushes them via `sendBeacon` (with a `fetch` fallback), so tracking never blocks the UI or affects user experience.
+Configure it once, then use the `useAnalytics` hook anywhere in your component tree.

 ## Installation

-To install `peekaboo-events` in your React project, run the following command:

 ```bash
 npm install peekaboo-events